alexandre-huff/multi-sfc/README.md

 ## Installing

 * OpenStack and Tacker can be installed via *devstack*.
-The implementation and testing was done using the *Queens* version.
+The implementation and testing was done using both *Train* and *Ussuri* versions.
-* Open Source MANO (OSM) can be installed using the *Default installation procedure* available in the above OSM link.
+* Open Source MANO (OSM) can be installed using the *Default installation procedure*.
+Please, check out the above OSM link.
 * Default configuration for MongoDB and Memcached should work with the framework.

 ## Running